+Like Kicking Horse Coffee, Lifeboost is also one of the sustainable coffee brands we support.
 The vast majority of Lifeboost’s coffee plants are grown at a high elevation of nearly 6,000 feet in the mountains of Nicaragua.
 The region has the ideal climate to produce high-quality Arabica coffee beans.

 The coffee plants are all grown organically, as certified by the USDA.
 This benefits the consumer, as the coffee beans aren’t exposed to pesticides.
 It benefits the coffee farmers, who can seek higher prices for their coffee.
 And it benefits the environment at the origin.

 Note: Are you interested in organic coffee?
 Check out our picks for the best organic beans.
 Lifeboost is among them.

 They are also shade-grown under the sweeping branches of guava trees.
 Many believe this creates a more delicious coffee by forcing the coffee cherries to ripen more slowly, developing more complex flavors.
 And everyone, including the experts at Perfect Daily Grind, agrees that it is crucial for maintaining biodiversity in the growing region (2).

 Farms producing shade grown coffee have the potential to mimic forests, meaning that they can provide welcome refuge for wildlife whose habitat is otherwise shrinking.